How to Appear in ChatGPT Answers: The Complete Guide

 Add FAQ sections

 FAQ content is highly extractable.
 Each Q&A pair is a self-contained fact that ChatGPT can directly include in an answer.
-Add FAQs to your key pages.
+Add FAQs to your key pages — and add FAQPage schema markup so AI assistants can parse them programmatically.

 Use data tables